Calibrated Predictive Lower Bounds on Time-to-Unsafe-Sampling in LLMs: Experiments

-\subsection{Synthetic data experiments}
+\subsection{Synthetic Data Experiments}

 We generate a dataset that simulates a high-risk setting with predominantly prompts that can yield unsafe outcomes.
 To this end, we generate $n = 100{,}000$ pairs \((X_i, p_i)\), where \(p_i\) is the true probability of sampling an unsafe \(Y_i\) for \(X_i\in\mathbb{R}^d\), with $d=10$.
 Specifically, \( X_i \mid p_i, \) follows a normal distribution, defined in Appendix~\ref{subsec:synthetic_experiments}.
-The unsafe probability $p$ is chosen to simulate a dataset of ``suspicious'' prompts---90\% of which have a high probability for unsafe generation (a log-space between $10^{-3}$ and $10^{-4}$), with the remaining 10\% of prompts having a low probability for such an event (a log-space between $10^{-5}$ and $10^{-6}$).
+The unsafe probability $p$ is chosen to simulate a dataset of ``suspicious'' prompts, where 90\% of which have a high probability for unsafe generation, with the remaining 10\% of prompts having a low probability for such an event.
 Then, we draw $T_i\sim\mathrm{Geom}(p_i)$.
 We randomly partition the data into training (45\%), calibration (45\%), and test (10\%) sets.
 For each example in the training set, we generate $500$ outputs.
 We then use this training set to fit the quantile estimators $\hat{q}_\tau(x)$.

-We compare five calibration methods: (1) \texttt{Uncalibrated} baseline, being the raw quantile estimator $\hat q_{\tau}(X)$ at quantile level $\tau=\alpha$; (2) the \texttt{Naive} calibration method, which is a slight variant of the method from Section~\ref{sec:fixed-budget}.
-We found the original \texttt{Naive} approach to be highly unstable, generating trivial LPBs.
-This is because the number of points for which $\hat{q}(X_i)\leq C_i$ is vanishingly small for high quantile levels.
-As such, to avoid numerical instabilities, we restrict the $\tau$'s search space in Algorithm~\ref{alg:fixed_calibration} to $\mathcal{T}\cap[0,\tauprior]$, as in the prompt-adaptive methods.
-We also include (3) the \texttt{Basic} prompt-adaptive method from Section~\ref{subsec:prompt_adaptive}; (4) its \texttt{Trimmed} version from Section~\ref{subsec:prompt_capped}; and (5) our flagship \texttt{Optimized} approach from Section~\ref{subsec:prompt_global}.
-For these methods, we set the prior quantile at \(\tau_{\mathrm{prior}}=10^{-1/4}\).
-For the \texttt{Trimmed} and \texttt{Optimized} methods we choose $M$ so that $\gamma=\max\left({|\Itwo| \cdot M}/{B}, 1\right)=10$.
+We compare (1) the \texttt{Uncalibrated} baseline, the raw quantile estimate $\hat q_{\tau}(X)$ at quantile level $\tau=\alpha$; (2) the \texttt{Naive} calibration method, which is a slight variant of the method from Section~\ref{sec:naive_allocation}.
+The original \texttt{Naive} approach tended to be unstable, often yielding trivial LPBs, since $\hat{q}_\tau(X_i)\leq C_i$ holds for very few points at high quantile levels and these samples do not contribute to the miscoverage estimator in~\eqref{eq:miscoverage_estimator}.
+To mitigate this, we restrict the $\tau$'s search space to $\mathcal{T}\cap[0,\tauprior]$, as in the adaptive budget allocation methods.
+We also include (3) the \texttt{Basic} method from Section~\ref{subsec:prompt_adaptive}; (4) its \texttt{Trimmed} version from Section~\ref{subsec:prompt_capped}; and (5) our flagship \texttt{Optimized} approach from Section~\ref{subsec:prompt_global}.